Friend or Frenemy? The Levels of Friendship Explained

 Take yourself on a stroll around the campus of your university.
 There are faces around you; some you recognize, while others pass by as strangers.
 You have acquaintance pals in them, my friend.

-An acquaintance is someone you know but aren’t very close to is called an acquaintance.
+An acquaintance is someone you know but aren’t very close to.
 It can be a coworker you don’t get along with, a neighbour, or a friend at your spouse’s work.

-Cashiers you talk to about the weather or the guy who always works out next to you on the treadmill.
-You smiled and chatted briefly, but it was superficial.
+Cashiers you talk to about the weather, or the guy who always works out next to you on the treadmill.
+You smiled and chatted briefly, but it was a superficial interaction.
 Consider them delightful detours on your social highway rather than friendly pit stops, but they are nice to see.

 Do you remember the neighbour who waves your dog farewell every morning or the coffee shop clerk who knows your latte order?
-Your enhanced acquaintance mates occasionally discuss your approaching days or weekends.
+Your enhanced acquaintances occasionally discuss your upcoming days or weekends.

 The next time you see someone you recognize but wouldn’t consider a friend, realize they’re more than strangers.
 Friendly encounters expand your social network and brighten your days.
 Even a small smile brightens travel.